Ah – comfort food. Hot, filling, and made up of flavors you remember from childhood. That’s the secret behind this Oven Baked Macaroni and Cheese.

 If you’re looking to “elevate” the dish, use a combination of sharp cheddar with Gruyere cheese, and add about 8 oz of cooked lobster or crabmeat.
 For the kids, use their favorite cheese and add chicken.
 Let me know what variations you came up with – the possibilities are endless!

 For grating 6 cups of cheese, nothing beats a good food processor.
-The Magimix Food Processor can do it all:
+Here are some good choices from Amazon:

 Oven Baked Macaroni and Cheese